Use SDK plugins to track open spans and access them by name from different parts of your codebase.

 }

-For access to spans created in JavaScript from elsewhere in your JavaScript code:
+For access to JavaScript spans created from elsewhere in your JavaScript code:

 Install the @bugsnag/plugin-named-spans